fsr/csharp-lessons/_exercises/B02_book_library.md

 - three `string` properties: "Title", "Autor" and "ISBN"
   - they have a `get` and a `private set`
-- a `private UserAccount` field "borrowedTo"
 - a constructor with three parameters: title, autor and isbn
 - a method "Search" that searches in its members with a given search query and returns `true` if a member match with the query

-Fill the `UserAccount` class with the following members:

-- two `string` properties: "Name" and "EMail"
-- a `long` property "ID"
-  - all of them have a `get` and a `private set`
-- a `private` array of `Book` as field "borrowedBooks"
-  - the user can only borrow 5 books at a time
-- a constructor with three parameters: name, email and id

 Fill the `Library` class with the following members:

-- a `private` array field of `UserAccount` "users"
-  - the library can only have 100 users at a time
 - a `private` array field of `Book` "books"
   - the library can only manage 500 books at a time
+- a `private int` field "bookCount" that contains the number of books already in the stock
 - a standard constructor
 - a method "Search" that serches through all books with a given search query and returns an array of `Book`
+- a method "AddNewBook" that adds a given book (as parameter) to the stock of all books of the library

 ### Step 3